Design Principles (20 credits)

-Now it is all over to you.
-You will be guided and supported as you undertake an individual research and design project.
-The Final Major Project is your chance to conceive, plan and create a major project under your own initiative but with tutorial support from subject specialist tutors – allowing you to learn from other practising graphic designers as you negotiate your project.
-Introductory sessions will examine a variety of projects and possible outcomes and workshops will demonstrate techniques for idea generation, planning, proposal writing, timehandling and waypoints.
-Your Final Major Project presents you with the opportunity to produce a substantive piece of work that represents the culmination of your understanding and ability in your chosen areas of creative practice.
+Now it is over to you.
+You will be guided and supported as you undertake an individual research and design project into a topic pf personal interest.
+Using research-through-design you will investigate, explore and communicate your findings using your skills as a designer to do so.
+The Final Major Project is your chance to conceive, plan and create a major project under your own initiative with tutorial support from subject-specialist tutors.
+Introductory seminar sessions will encourage you to work swiftly; examining a variety of projects and related outcomes.
+Early workshops will develop your capacity to generate ideas, plan your time, and write your proposal.
+Your Final Major Project is your opportunity to produce a substantive piece of work that represents the culmination of your understanding and ability in your chosen areas of creative, graphic design practice.

 Graphic Design: Dissertation (40 credits)

 Your dissertation is an individual study that explores an idea and makes a case or argument.
 You will be supported in the completion of a proposal form indicating the proposed topic for study explaining how it sits within graphic design as a discipline, and mention any resources considered to be essential to collect data and to lead to its completion.
 You will be expected to produce a written individual study of approximately 8,000 words.
 A 200-word abstract at the beginning of the piece will summarise the topic, the approach adopted and the main conclusions.
 Your individual study can embrace any topic related to graphic design, either a further development of work explored earlier in the Programme or a new topic that sits within graphic design.
 You will be expected to indicate how the proposed dissertation intersects with graphic design as a discipline – this therefore allows you to propose emergent and novel dissertation subjects but ensures that you remain focused upon and within graphic design as a discipline.